How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 • Social withdrawal

-These are not personal failures—they are biological responses to malnutrition.
+These are not personal failures.
+They are biological and psychological responses to malnutrition and eating disorder illness.

 Eating Disorder Therapy in MN, WI, ND, & FL: How Ezer Psychotherapy Can Help

-At Ezer Psychotherapy, we understand that eating disorders are not just about food—they are deeply connected to mental health.
+At Ezer Psychotherapy, we understand that eating disorders are not just about food.
+They are deeply connected to mental health, the body, the brain, and the nervous system.

 We provide: